EconPapers

 Employment Fluctuations and Dynamics of the Aggregate Average Wage in Poland 1996-2003

-No 2456, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 2456, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: The aggregate average wage is often used as an indicator of economic performance and welfare, and as such often serves as a benchmark for changes in the generosity of public transfers and for wage negotiations.
 Yet if economies experience a high degree of (nonrandom) fluctuation in employment the composition of the employed population will have a considerable effect on the computed average.
 In this paper we demonstrate the extent of this problem using data for Poland for the period 1996-2003.
 During these years employment in Poland fell from 51.2% to 44.2% and most of it occurred between the end of 1998 and the end of 2002.
 We show that about a quarter of the growth in the average wage during this period could be attributed purely to changes in employment.

-Keywords: wage distribution; aggregation; employment dynamics; transition economies (search for similar items in EconPapers)
+Keywords: transition economies; wage distribution; aggregation; employment dynamics (search for similar items in EconPapers)

 JEL-codes: E24 J21 J31 (search for similar items in EconPapers)